-We are exposed to foreign exchange risk arising from various currency exposures, primarily with respect to the U.S. dollar, the British Pound and the Danish Krone.
-Our functional currency is the euro, but we have received payments in U.S. dollars under our collaboration with Genentech and our prior collaboration with United Therapeutics.
-Further, the proceeds from our Series D financing in November 2014 and our IPO in February 2015 were in U.S. dollars.
-We seek to limit our to exchange rate risks by maintaining cash positions in the currencies in which we expect to incur the majority of our future expenses and we make payments from those reserves.
-We converted a portion of the proceeds from our IPO in U.S. dollars to our functional currency, the Euro, in March 2015, reducing the amount held in U.S. dollars, to better reflect the expected future cash burn.
+We are exposed to foreign exchange risk arising from various currency exposures, primarily with respect to the U.S. Dollar, the British Pound and the Danish Krone.
+Our functional currency is the Euro, but we have received payments in U.S. Dollars under our collaborations.
+Further, the proceeds from our Series D financing in November 2014, our IPO in February 2015 and our follow-on offerings in October and November 2016 and in September and October 2017 were in U.S. dollars.
+We seek to minimize our exchange rate risk by maintaining cash positions in the currencies in which we expect to incur the majority of our future expenses and we make payments from those reserves.
 As required under IFRS, we perform an analysis and report on our foreign currency exposure on an annual basis.
-At December 31, 2015, the carrying amount of our foreign currency denominated monetary assets and liabilities was €71.0 million, and we held \$73.8 million denominated in U.S. dollars, primarily related to the proceeds from the IPO completed in February 2015.
+At December 31, 2017, the net carrying amount of our monetary assets and liabilities was €181.2 million, and we held \$183.4 million denominated in U.S. Dollars, primarily related to the proceeds from the follow-on offering completed in October 2017.

-A sensitivity analysis of our exposure to USD based on outstanding foreign currency denominated monetary items as of December 31,2015 shows that a strengthening of USD against EUR by 10% would increase net profit or loss and equity by 6.7 million.
-A 10% weakening of USD against EUR would decrease net profit or loss and equity by a similar amount.
+A sensitivity analysis of our exposure to the U.S. Dollar based on outstanding foreign currency denominated monetary items as of December 31, 2017 shows that a strengthening of the U.S. Dollar against the Euro by 10% would increase net profit or loss and equity by €18.3 million.
+A 10% weakening of the U.S. Dollar against the Euro would decrease net profit or loss and equity by a similar amount.

-A sensitivity analysis of our exposure to USD based on outstanding foreign currency denominated monetary items as of December 31, 2014 shows that a strengthening of USD against EUR by 10% would increase net profit or loss and equity by \in 4.7 million.
-A 10% weakening of USD against EUR would decrease net profit or loss and equity by a similar amount.
+A sensitivity analysis of our exposure to the U.S. Dollar based on outstanding foreign currency denominated monetary items as of December 31, 2016 shows that a strengthening of the U.S. Dollar against the Euro by 10% would increase net profit or loss and equity by €11.9 million.
+A 10% weakening of the U.S. Dollar against the Euro would decrease net profit or loss and equity by a similar amount.

-A sensitivity analysis of our exposure to USD based on outstanding foreign currency denominated monetary items as of December 31, 2013 shows that a strengthening of USD against EUR by 10% would increase net profit or loss and equity by &1.6 million.
-A 10% weakening of USD against EUR would decrease profit or loss and equity by a similar amount.
+A sensitivity analysis of our exposure to the U.S. Dollar based on outstanding foreign currency denominated monetary items as of December 31, 2015 shows that a strengthening of the U.S. Dollar against the Euro by 10% would increase net profit or loss and equity by 6.7 million.
+A 10% weakening of the U.S. Dollar against the Euro would decrease net profit or loss and equity by a similar amount.